Matthew D. Adler

 Adler, M. “Benefit-Cost Analysis and Distributional Weights: An Overview.”
 Review of Environmental Economics & Policy 10, no. 2 (2016): 264–85.

 Adler, M. “Equity by the Numbers: Measuring Poverty, Inequality, and Injustice.”
 Alabama Law Review 66, no. 3 (2015): 551–607.

-Adler, M, Dolan, P, and Kavetsos, G. "Would You Choose to be Happy?
-Tradeoffs Between Happiness and the Other Dimensions of Life in a Large Population Survey (In preparation)."
-(2015).
+Adler, M., P. Dolan, and G. Kavetsos.
+“Would You Choose to be Happy?
+Tradeoffs Between Happiness and the Other Dimensions of Life in a Large Population Survey,” 2015.

 Adler, M., and M. Fleurbaey.
 Oxford Handbook of Well-Being and Public Policy.
 Oxford University Press, 2016.